What does ‘Shoulder/Armpit Fit’ mean?

 Very Tailored Shoulder/Armpit Fit

 The Very Tailored Shoulder/Armpit Fit attaches the sleeves to the body at an even more acute downward angle.
-The shape of the armhole is more oval-shaped than the Tailored Shoulder/Armpit option, resulting in yet more room under the wearer’s armpit.
+The shape of the armhole is more oval-shaped than the Tailored Shoulder/Armpit option, resulting in an additional 3/4″ of room under the wearer’s armpit.
 The lowered position of the armhole also unlocks a greater range of dimensions for Sleeve Width.

 For those looking to achieve a very slim bicep fit (Sleeve Width) without compromising on Chest Width, the Very Tailored Shoulder/Armpit Fit is your answer.